Central Illinois Since 1895

 Uber / Lyft Accidents

 While Uber and Lyft are immensely popular throughout Illinois including the Chicagoland area, in a college town such as Champaign-Urbana and surrounding areas such as Bloomington-Normal and even Springfield Illinois, rideshare services such as Uber and Lyft are even more widely used.
 We all remember college, and Uber and Lyft are firmly established as a primary mode of transportation.
 It is important for patrons of rideshare programs to understand that there is Illinois Law covering these operations.
 The Illinois Rideshare Laws cover insurance minimums, liability, and in some cases monetary recovery for injuries from car accidents and negligence.
 Additionally, simply because an individual decides to work for a ride share program, it does not logically follow that the driver has the experience to avoid auto accidents and other forms of negligence on the road they can cause serious personal injury.
 Just ask taxi drivers who actually need to go through some sort of training.
-Koester and Bradley, through our Illinois auto accident team has been at the front line in helping individuals injured in accidents caused by Uber and Lyft drivers throughout Champaign County and throughout Central Illinois.
+Koester Law, PLLC, through our Illinois auto accident team has been at the front line in helping individuals injured in accidents caused by Uber and Lyft drivers throughout Champaign County and throughout Central Illinois.

 An Overview of Uber, Lyft, and Ride Sharing Accidents in Illinois